Cohomologist/cohomologist.github.io/the-origins-of-cognition.md

 Furthermore, the second system foreshadows the next chapter in our evolutionary history.
 Bacteria are mostly passive creatures that were content with a short life, so long as it can live long enough to divide.
 But as the first **animals**, and especially **chordates**, had emerged, those species had to evolve new systems, similar to those Nimzowitsch wanted chess players to adopt.
 Systems that not only kept the organism stable for now, but systems that would keep the organism as far away from death as possible.

-To that end, an organism would have to correctly perceive the world, recognize opportunities to improve its position in life, and act on those opportunities safely.
-To that end, an organism would have to be capable of **cognition**.